mckinley/tab-application-switcher/README.md

 - Tabs can be accessed with intelligent and configurable keyboard shortcuts, very similar to your operating system's application switcher.
 - Tabs are ordered by their last use.
 The last tab you used is the first tab to select.

-And additional features to help you find and access your tabs:
+Additional features to help you find and access your tabs:
 - Tabs can be searched by url and page title.
 - Access your tabs in the chrome omnibox by typing 'tas' then `tab`.
 - Display appears in your current active window when using the keyboard shortcut.
 It is also available as an extension action in the chrome menu area.